Bordered Floer homology for manifolds with torus boundary via immersed curves

 Every crossover arrow in an arrow box can be assigned a weight, which is a value in the set $(\Z\setminus\{0\})^2\cup\{\infty\}$.
-If the strands the arrow ends on are parallel, the weight is \(\infty\).
+If the strands on which the arrow starts and ends are globally parallel, the weight is \(\infty\).
 Otherwise, the weight is a pair \((\wtp,\wtm)\), where the integer \(\wtp\) ($w$-to) is defined as follows.
-Follow the strands on which the arrow begins and ends, starting by moving towards the cornerbox; at some point, the two strands will diverge (that is, leave the corner box through different edges).
+Follow the strands on which the arrow begins and ends, starting by moving towards the corner box; at some point, the two strands will diverge (that is, leave the corner box through different edges).
 The non-zero integer $\wtp$ indicates that the arrow enters the corner box $|\wtp|$ times before the strands diverge; the sign of $\wtp$ records whether the arrow runs clockwise ($+$) or counterclockwise $(-)$ around the corner box when this happens.
 The non-zero integer $\wtm$ ($w$-from) is defined similarly by following the strands in the opposite direction, initially traveling away from the corner box, until they diverge.

-\begin{definition} The depth of an arrow is defined to be $\min\{|\wtp|,|\wtm|\}$, or $\infty$ if the weight is \(\infty\).
-The depth of a curve configuration is the minimum depth of all its crossover arrows. \end{definition}
+\begin{definition} The {\it depth} of an arrow is defined to be $\min\{|\wtp|,|\wtm|\}$, or $\infty$ if the weight is \(\infty\).
+We will refer to a collection of immersed curves along with a collection of crossover arrows as a {\it curve configuration}; the depth of a curve configuration is the minimum depth of all its crossover arrows, or $\infty$ if there are no crossover arrows. \end{definition}

-By compactness of the curves, if an arrow has finite depth, then there is an absolute bound on that depth which depends only on the number of strands in the configuration.
+By compactness of the curves, if an arrow has finite depth, then there is an absolute bound on that depth depending only on the number of strands in the configuration.
 Our aim is to prove: \begin{proposition} A curve configuration of depth \(m\) is equivalent to another curve configuration with the same number of strands and depth no less than \(m+1\). \end{proposition} By induction, it will follow that any curve configuration is equivalent to an infinite depth curve configuration, that is, one in which the only crossover arrows run between parallel strands.
 Some additional structures and preliminary lemmas are required before proving Proposition \ref{prop:IncreaseDepth}.